Data Quality Testing: Ways to Test Data Validity and Accuracy

-If Sisyphus had been a data analyst or a data scientist, the boulder she’d be rolling up the hill would have been her data quality assurance.
-Even if all engineering processes of ingesting, processing, and modeling are working impeccably, the ability to test data quality at any stage of the data pipeline, and being faced with the question “Is this OK” is hard enough.
+If Sisyphus had been a data analyst or a data scientist, the boulder he’d be rolling up the hill would have been his data quality assurance.
+Even if all the engineering processes of ingesting, processing, and modeling work impeccably, data quality testing is essential at any stage of the data pipeline.

+Facing the question “Is this OK?” is hard enough.
 Why?
 Because it is hard to define what OK means in the data engineering world.

-Traditionally data quality is split into 6 dimensions:
+Traditionally, data quality testing is split into six dimensions:

 - Accuracy: How well does a piece of information reflect reality?